 4 g cocoa butter

 140 ml spring water/ herbal infusion/ floral water

 2 ml Vitamin E

 VE and MF emulsifiers are both available from Aromantic, see the link above, and are vegetable derived, usually from coconut or palm oil.
 Preservative 12 and Preservative Eco are also available here.

 Begin by melting all the fat based ingredients in a bain marie or double boiler.
 At the same time heat the water/ infusion in a separate pan or double boiler and then add the other water based ingredients, whisking well to ensure the MF powder is completely dissolved in the liquid and no lumps remain.
 Continue heating until both mixtures have reached between 75 and 80 C.

 When both parts are at temperature, turn them off the heat but leave the water part above the bain marie to ensure it remains hot.
 Pour the oils in a steady stream into the waters whilst whisking gently from side to side.
 Don’t beat the cream too vigorously or too much air will be introduced.
 Continue whisking in this way for five minutes to ensure everything is well mixed then remove from above the hot pan to allow for quicker cooling.
 At this stage I place the container in a pan of cool water to allow it to set quicker and continue gently whisking until it is cooled to below 30 C and nicely thickened.

 At this point I stir in the essential oils, vitamin E and preservative and spoon into jars.
-Keep this cream in the fridge when it’s not being used unless you have added synthetic preservatives.

 And that my friends is all there is to it.
 Happy cream making and a very happy Imbolc to all for tomorrow.